-The OpenMP parallel construct applies to the following structured block.
-When more than one statement is to be performed in parallel, ensure the structured block is contained within curly braces.
+The OpenMP parallel construct applies to the structured block that immediately follows it.
+When more than one statement is to be performed in parallel, make sure that the structured block is contained within curly braces.
 For example:

 '''

 #pragma omp parallel

-{

 pstatement one

-pstatement two

-}

 '''

-The preceding structured block is quite different from the following:
+The preceding structured block is quite different from the following, where the OpenMP parallel construct applies to only the first statement: